QiyangYan/Reinforcement-Learning-Course/README.md

 # Reinforcement-Learning-Course
-Based on the following resources
+I use this file to keep track of the learning process Based on the following resources
 1. Intro to Reinforcement Learning - Bolei Zhou
 2. Deep learning course - MatchLab-Imperial